+64 9 269 0080

 Whainga means pursuit.
 The motto is Bring it On.
 The Whānau colour is red.
 WHG is led by Mele Ikiua.

-Alfriston College has 10 Community Student Leaders, two from each Whanau.
-Each year Alfriston College actively helps out our local community through fundraising initiatives and various events.
+Each year, through Whanau Student Leaders, Alfriston College actively helps out our local community through fundraising initiatives and various events.

 Each term we have a community focussed event which all learners are encouraged to participate in.
 Some annual community events include the Sunrise Walk for Totara Hospice, Food Drive for our contributing primary schools’ Breakfast Clubs and the Manurewa Clean Up.
 These events are awarded Whanau points, which feed into our Inter-Whanau competition for the year.
 Apart from these events, there are many other community focussed initiatives that run during the year that learners can be involved in.